LostArtefacts/TRX/README.md

 Not all options are turned on by default.
 Refer to `Tomb1Main.json5` for details.

-- added proper UI scaling
+- added proper UI and bar scaling
 - added enemy health bar
 - added more control over when to show health bar and air bar
-- added ability to customize of health bar and air bar
+- added customizability to health bar and air bar
 - added ability to set user-defined FOV
-- added selecting weapons / using items with numeric keys
+- added ability to select weapons / using items with numeric keys
 - added ability to look around while running
 - added TR3-like sidesteps
 - added shotgun flash sprites